18x12, relief, 2011

 Founder

-After growing up in Madawaska, Maine, Jeff received his training in letterpress printing and paper making while studying with Walter Hamady.
+After growing up in Madawaska, Maine, Jeff received his training in letterpress printing and papermaking while studying with Walter Hamady.
 He has worked as a commercial photographer, graphic designer, educator, and college administrator.
 He has scavenged print shops around the country building an extensive inventory of cold type and curiosities.